 An acre of land requires 88,888 seeds of black nightshade. this assumes a crop spacing of 30 cm by 15 cm.
 Managu seeds price seed in Kenya is KES 0.03/seed.
 Consider planting clean or certified seeds from a registered seed company.

-There are four types of black nightshade seed varieties you can grow in Kenya.
-These are;-
+There are four managu seed varieties that you can grow in Kenya.
+They are;-

 - Solanum villosum; it’s grown in lowlands.
 It has edible orange-coloured fruits with small leaves.